Elisabeth Sadoulet

-Elisabeth Sadoulet is an economist and Professor of Agricultural and Resource Economics at the University of California, Berkeley who has carried out field research in China, India, Latin America, and sub-Saharan Africa.
-Sadoulet was the editor of the World Bank Economic Review from 2010 to 2013, and is a fellow of several scholarly associations in the fields of agriculture and economics.
+Elisabeth Sadoulet (October 4, 1945 – October 17, 2025) was an economist and Professor of Agricultural and Resource Economics at the University of California, Berkeley.
+She carried out field research in China, India, Latin America, and sub-Saharan Africa.
+Sadoulet was the editor of the World Bank Economic Review from 2010 to 2013, and was a fellow of several scholarly associations in the fields of agriculture and economics.

 Sadoulet has worked in an advisory capacity with organizations including the Government of Mexico, the Food and Agriculture Organization of the United Nations (FAO), and the World Bank.
 She is a senior fellow at the Fondation pour les études et recherches sur le développement international (FERDI).

 Career

 Sadoulet obtained her PhD from the University of Geneva in 1982, after studying mathematics and econometrics.

 In 1985, she joined the University of California, Berkeley as a Lecturer where she has remained.
 Along with agronomist and economist Alain de Janvry, whom she met at UC Berkeley, Sadoulet is one of a small number of French economists working in the United States.

 Sadoulet was the editor of the World Bank Economic Review from 2010 to 2013, and on the editorial board of the Review of Agricultural and Environmental Studies from 2008 to 2010.